Angel Eyes (film): Box office

 In North America, the film opened at #4 in its opening weekend and grossed $24,174,218 domestically.
 All UK versions were cut to obtain a 15-rating.
-Warner Bros. had to remove the aggressive use of graphic language or the film would have been rated 18.
+Warner Bros.
+Pictures had to remove the aggressive use of graphic language or the film would have been rated 18.
 The film was a box office bomb, ultimately grossing $29,715,606 worldwide, well below its $38 million budget.
-Available on Netflix streaming in November 2018.